mikepsinn/dFDA-DAO/constitution/6-tokenomics.md

 6. Which Gitcoin Grants or Bounties receive funds
 7. What IP contributors will receive funds and how much
 8. How internal [DAO Laboratories](5-organization.md) budgets and projects are funded
-9. How CureDAO is governed
+9. How deFDA is governed
-10. How the CureDAO treasury will be managed
+10. How the deFDA treasury will be managed

 ## Token Genesis

-30% of the total supply will go to the community during the initial genesis, and 70% remain unminted and available in CureDAO’s treasury to ensure the sustainability of the platform.
+30% of the total supply will go to the community during the initial genesis, and 70% remain unminted and available in deFDA’s treasury to ensure the sustainability of the platform.
 Members may elect to issue further tokens at any time to the public or select strategic entities and funders.
-Furthermore, CureDAO may allocate tokens to various incentive mechanisms as proposed herein or by the community.
+Furthermore, deFDA may allocate tokens to various incentive mechanisms as proposed herein or by the community.

 ### Token Supply and Distribution

 #### Option 1: Token Supply

-The goal of CureDAO is for every human on earth to share the natural experiments that define their existence.
+The goal of deFDA is for every human on earth to share the natural experiments that define their existence.
 The world’s population is projected to peak at 9.4 billion around 2070.
-To enable everyone to become a [Citizen Scientist](5-organization.md), upon genesis, 9.4 billion CureDAO tokens will be created as ERC20 tokens controlled by CureDAO.
-CureDAO’s token begins unable to exceed that number - it is a capped ERC20 token.
+To enable everyone to become a [Citizen Scientist](5-organization.md), upon genesis, 9.4 billion deFDA tokens will be created as ERC20 tokens controlled by deFDA. deFDA’s token begins unable to exceed that number - it is a capped ERC20 token.
 This token supply may only increase if the world population exceeds 9.4 billion.

-The genesis distribution event will make 10% of CureDAO’s total token supply available to interested participants using a fair and open smart contract auction on the Ethereum blockchain.
+The genesis distribution event will make 10% of deFDA’s total token supply available to interested participants using a fair and open smart contract auction on the Ethereum blockchain.

 ![](<../.gitbook/assets/image (4).png>)